1jour1vin

 About the estate:

-Château Pradeaux remains a monument of the appellation.
-The Portalis family has owned the estate since 1752 and its descendant, Cyrille Portalis, is now in charge, supported by his son Étienne.
-Together, they uphold a very traditional vision of Bandol wines.
+Château Pradeaux, in Saint-Cyr-sur-Mer, is a landmark of the appellation.
+The Portalis family has owned the estate since 1752.
+A worthy heir to the estate, Étienne has steered the wines toward greater finesse and tension since his arrival in 2010, championing a traditional and timeless vision of Bandol reds.
 Discerning wine lovers undoubtedly have extraordinary memories of the character and aging potential of these wines.
-Although they are difficult to define in their youth, their potential is latent.
-If we take the risk of comparing them to the new generation of Bandols, such as the current wines produced by the Tempier or La Bégude estates, Pradeaux wines may be outshone by more modern, colorful, oaky, and flattering vintages that are easier to drink in their youth.
-However, far from any flattering excesses, Pradeaux remains as it has always been: a very classic red, seeking to develop over time, reinforcing its power and uniqueness through very long aging (up to 48 months) in old casks aged between 40 and 80 years!
-This also explains their unique profile.
-Continue to add to your cellar, and they will continue to surprise you.
+Although they are difficult to define in their youth, their potential lies dormant.
+If one takes the risk of comparing them to the new generation of Bandols, produced by the Tempier or La Bégude estates, Pradeaux’s wines may be outshone by these more modern, colorful vintages, which are easier to enjoy in their youth.
+Yet, far from any trend toward flattery, Pradeaux remains as it has always been: a very classic red, seeking to unfold over time, enhancing its power and uniqueness through whole-cluster vinification (extremely rare in Bandol) and very long aging (up to 48 months) in old casks ranging from 40 to 80 years old!
+Continue to age them for at least ten years in the cellar; they will always surprise you.
+The density, character, and depth of the latest vintages of the reds provide us with an incomparable emotional experience.
+The estate has been certified organic since 2023.